monkeylyf/interviewjam/README.md

 3. geeksforgeeks

-4. interview experiences posts on mitbbs
+4. interview experiences posts on mitbbs/Careercup

 5. leetcode

+6. USACO

-6. others
+7. others

 Most of solutions are in Java and some are in Python.
 C/C++/Scala will be introduced later on...